dentarg/auth0-blog/_posts/2017-11-17-redux-in-action.markdown

 So far, we haven't used the central piece of Redux, the Redux Store.
 We have only defined two functions to create Redux Actions and a Redux Reducer.
 Now it's time to create a Redux Store and put our reducer and our action creators to work.

-As we want to use modern JavaScript in our code, let's install `babel-cli` and a plugin:
+As we want to use modern JavaScript code, let's install `babel-cli` and a plugin:

 ```bash
 npm i -D babel-cli babel-plugin-transform-object-rest-spread